vkall/OPbot/README.md

 #OpBot
-This is a irc bot that gives people (that are on a whitelist) op when they join a channel.
+This is an irc bot that gives people (that are on a whitelist) op when they join a channel.
+It can also check the weather by using the yr.no service.

 ##Setup
 Change these values in `settings.conf` before usage: